christianj6/games/README.md

 Even larger game world with exploration mechanics and more elaborate game state management.
 Continuing to polish "professional" C++ abilities and application of best practices.
 Itch.io publish and preparation for a first game jam.

-Build System: CMake
+Build System: vcpkg, CMake, Ninja

 ***

 #### 06_mingle
 Experimenting with NPC interactions via llama.cpp and multithreading.
 Expanding skills with performance and code organization while scoping larger project.

-Build System: CMake
+Build System: vcpkg, CMake, Ninja

 ***